stuartellis/multiform/README.md

 By default, the tools use Docker and a container to provide Terraform.
 You can override this to either provide your own container image, or use a separate copy of Terraform.

 > **The Stacks Specification:** The *stacktools* follow a [documented and versioned set of conventions](https://github.com/stuartellis/multiform/tree/main/docs/terraform-stacks-spec/0.4.0/README.md).
-This enables you to upgrade or replace the tools at any time, without changing your Terraform code.
+These conventions only require three variables in each root module.
+They enable you to upgrade, replace or remove the tools at any time, without changing your Terraform code.

 ## Setting Up This Example Project